-Recommended Mitigation Measure 4: SJKF Den Avoidance
+Recommended Mitigation Measure 4: SJKF Avoidance

-CDFW recommends implementing no-disturbance buffers, as described in the USFWS "Standardized recommendations for protection of the San Joaquin kit fox prior to or during ground disturbance" (2011) around den sites.
+Avoidance of Project Related Impacts to SJKF is likely infeasible.
+To minimize direct impacts to dens, CDFW recommends implementing no-disturbance buffers, as described in the USFWS "Standardized recommendations for protection of the San Joaquin kit fox prior to or during ground disturbance" (2011) around den sites.